milovanovic/rocket-chip/README.md

 [error]         at axi4test.AXI4TestBlockApp$.$anonfun$new$2(TEST_CODE.scala:45)
 [error]         at ... ()
 [error] Nonzero exit code: 1
 ```

-And it seems that error is due to the Wire of Wire in [RegisterRouter](https://github.com/chipsalliance/rocket-chip/blob/25e2c63/src/main/scala/amba/axi4/RegisterRouter.scala) or more concisely:
+It seems that error is due to the `Wire` of `Wire` in [RegisterRouter](https://github.com/chipsalliance/rocket-chip/blob/25e2c63/src/main/scala/amba/axi4/RegisterRouter.scala) or more concisely:

 ```scala
 ...